Things to Consider When Buying Dog Diapers

 There is a Huge Doggy Diaper Range at Amazon

 These Simple Solutions dog diapers are the type that we used for our elderly terrier, Murdoch, who had a little trouble at the end of his life in not getting to the back door quickly enough.
-We found that these were also good dog diapers for females as we used them for our female Jack Russell, Ellie - for whom they worked really well during her first season.
+We found that these were also good dog diapers for females as we used them for our Jack Russell, Ellie - for whom they worked really well during her first season.
 These are available on Amazon in the UK as well - although this link goes to the US site.

 I liked the fact that there is a range of sizes from extra small to extra large and, for Murdoch in particular, the fact that the comfort leg fit and breathable outer layer ensured he remained comfortable, with no leaks.
 For Ellie, the best feature was the hole for her tail as she never stops wagging it!
 There are liners available for these diapers but I can't comment on how good they are as we did not use them for either dog.